ManaliTanna/JaMM_App/README.md

 Software used: Figma

 #### Links for the submission:
- - For a public link to the design file .[click here].( https://drive.google.com/file/ d/1E56hJyy-5uh0CcQOfjyYHFKEUYQ9SL0P/view?usp=sharing)
+ - For a public link to the design file .[click here].(https://drive.google.com/file/d/1E56hJyy-5uh0CcQOfjyYHFKEUYQ9SL0P/view?usp=sharing)

 ### Write-up on the approach taken for UI design* (required)